metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_v1beta2.md

 - `delete_claim` (Boolean) Specifies if the persistent volume claim has to be deleted when the cluster is un-deployed.
 - `id` (Number) Storage identification number.
 It is mandatory only for storage volumes defined in a storage of type 'jbod'.
 - `overrides` (Attributes List) Overrides for individual brokers.
 The 'overrides' field allows to specify a different configuration for different brokers. (see [below for nested schema](#nestedatt--spec--kafka--storage--overrides))
-- `selector` (Map of String) Specifies a specific persistent volume to use.
+- `selector` (Dynamic) Specifies a specific persistent volume to use.
 It contains key:value pairs representing labels for selecting such a volume.
 - `size` (String) When type=persistent-claim, defines the size of the persistent volume claim (i.e 1Gi).
 Mandatory when type=persistent-claim.
 - `size_limit` (String) When type=ephemeral, defines the total amount of local storage required for this EmptyDir volume (for example 1Gi).
 - `volumes` (Attributes List) List of volumes as Storage objects representing the JBOD disks array. (see [below for nested schema](#nestedatt--spec--kafka--storage--volumes))